Teams of LLM Agents can Exploit Zero-Day Vulnerabilities: Background

 \subsection{Computer Security}

-Computer security is a broad field.
-In this work, we focus specifically on vulnerability exploitation, which is just one part of the wider field of computer security and even attacks.
-For example, after a vulnerability is exploited, an attacker must typically perform lateral movement to cause harm \cite{purvine2016graph}.
+In this work, we focus on the \emph{vulnerability exploitation} of computer systems.
+A \emph{vulnerability} in a computer system is flaw in that system that allows behaviors unintended by the creator of the system, typically for malicious use. \emph{Exploiting} the vulnerability consists of \emph{detecting} the vulnerability and performing the necessary actions to take advantage of the vulnerability.

-In this work, we focus on vulnerabilities in a computer system that are unknown to the deployer of the computer system.
+We focus on vulnerabilities in a computer system that are unknown to the deployer of the system.
 Unfortunately, the term of these vulnerabilities vary from source to source, but we refer to these vulnerabilities as \emph{zero-day vulnerabilities} (0DV).
 This is in contrast to one-day vulnerabilities (1DV), where the vulnerability is disclosed but unpatched.
+Namely, a 1DV is \emph{known to the attacker}.

 Zero-day vulnerabilities are particularly harmful because the system deployer cannot proactively put mitigations in place against these vulnerabilities \cite{bilge2012before}.
 We focus specifically on web vulnerabilities in this work, which are often the first attack surface into more in depth attacks \cite{setiawan2018web}.